 The glass will attract the sunlight, creating a nice sunny spot for your water, which will slow down the freezing process.

-If you’re looking for an easy way to keep your chickens and their water a bit warmer this winter, check out this easy-to-make sunroom from Sugar Mountain Farm .
+If you’re looking for an easy way to keep your chickens and their water a bit warmer this winter, you can also make a sunroom in the chicken coop.

 A quick search online will bring up dozens of ideas for a DIY chicken water heater – just make sure you are doing so safely.